 by Salvador Cefalu, M.S., L.Ac.

-As we all know, exercise is essential for a healthy life and especially a healthy heart and cardiovascular system.
+As you know, exercise is essential for a healthy life and especially a healthy heart and cardiovascular system.
 But improper exercise may actually cause health problems.

 A condition known as Overtraining Syndrome, or Metabolic Overtraining Syndrome, is more common than you might think.